A great grilling technique starts with a great grill.

 - Temperature: The ideal temperature for grilling burgers on a pellet smoker is 425 – 450 degrees.
 This way it will be cooked through and you’ll get a nice sear and a smokey flavor.

 - Appearance: The outer layer of the burger will get a reddish appearance as it smokes.
-This is known as a smoke ring and it is perfectly normal.
+This is known as a smoke ring (read our FULL guide!) and it is perfectly normal.

 - Use a Thermometer: Using a meat thermometer will be the best way to tell if your burger is done.
 If you cut into it, you will lose some of the juices and you may dry out the burger.
 The burger will be around 160 degrees when it’s done.
 An instant read meat thermometer is recommended.